jendap/multiplatform-swt/readme.md

 How it works
 ------------

-It create one jar with your application.
+It creates one jar with your application.
 See [spring-boot-maven-plugin](http://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) for details.
 This plugin will also copy into the parent jar content of [spring-boot-loader](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-tools/spring-boot-loader).